Cameron Brink: Personal life

 Brink is the daughter of Greg Brink and Michelle Bain-Brink.
 Her family is close with the family of National Basketball Association (NBA) player Stephen Curry, whose mother, Sonya, is Brink's godmother.
 Her mother was roommates with Sonya at Virginia Tech, where her father played on the basketball team.
 Brink has an older brother, Cy.

 Brink began dating Ben Felter on March 10, 2021, after meeting at Stanford University where they were both student athletes.
 Felter was a member of the rowing team.
-On September 30, 2024, Brink and Felter got engaged after he proposed to her on a rooftop terrace at the five-star Shangri-La Hotel in Paris.
+On September 30, 2024, Brink and Felter got engaged after he proposed to her at the Shangri-La Hotel in Paris.
 Brink had been in Paris attending the Balenciaga fashion show.
+November 14, 2026 has been set as their wedding date.

-Brink has advocated for the destigmatization of mental health, publicly sharing her personal struggles during the COVID-19 pandemic and the benefits of counseling.
+Brink has advocated for the destigmatization of mental illness, publicly sharing her personal struggles during the COVID-19 pandemic and the benefits of counseling.
 In September 2022, she received the CalHOPE Courage Award, presented by the College Sports Information Directors of America to student-athletes in California for overcoming stress, anxiety and mental trauma.